CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     [TaskRuntimeContext](../../javadoc/com/centurylink/mdw/model/task/TaskRuntimeContext.html), which gives you access to all your process variables (e.g.: ${request.title}) as well as some special values like ${taskInstanceUrl}.

-  - Save the notice template as slackNotice.json.
-    See the Slack documentation on [message formatting](https://api.slack.com/docs/message-formatting) for more on how you can beautify your messages.
+  - See the Slack documentation on [message formatting](https://api.slack.com/docs/message-formatting) for more on how you can beautify your messages.

   - Now let's tell MDW to make use of your notice template.
-In Designer, open task asset ResolveBugCustom.task.
+Open task asset ResolveBugCustom.task.
 Click the Notices tab, which displays a table of configured notifications per outcome.
 In the Template column dropdown for the **Open** outcome, select slackNotice.json.
-    The NotifierClass(es) column should automatically get populated with the appropriate notifier for the asset type you selected.
+    Paste `com.centurylink.mdw.slack.TaskNotifier` into the NotifierClass(es) column.
     ![task slack notice](../images/task-slack-notice.png)

     As an aside for future consideration, this is a comma-delimited list where you and also enter your own custom notifier classes which implement the